inveniosoftware/invenio/CONTRIBUTING.rst

     * Use words like "Adds", "Fixes" or "Breaks" in the listed bullets to help others understand what you did.

-    * If your commit closes or addresses an issue, you can metion it in any of the bullets after the dot. (closses #XXX) (addresses
+    * If your commit closes or addresses an issue, you can mention it in any of the bullets after the dot. (closes #XXX) (addresses
       #YYY)

     Co-authored-by: John Doe <john.doe@example.com>